 In addition, the State of Oregon has recently adopted the “Heat Smart” law.
 This law requires the removal and decommissioning of any uncertified woodstove or fireplace insert from a home when it is sold.

-As depicted in the existing SIP for this area, and confirmed by October 3, 1994, correspondence from EPA Region 10 (see Appendix E), motor vehicles are not a significant contributor to PM10 emissions in this area and therefore transportation projects are not subject to PM10 conformity determinations.
+As depicted in the existing SIP for this area, and confirmed by October 3, 1994, correspondence from EPA Region 10 (see Appendix E), motor vehicles are not a significant contributor to PM10 emissions in this area and therefore regional PM10 conformity determinations are not required.
+Hot spot conformity analysis for projects meeting federal criteria will continue to be required.
 This current analysis reaffirms the status of motor vehicles as an insignificant contributor to PM10 emissions in this area.

 Although industrial sources are not the significant contributor to PM10 exceedances, industrial emissions growth will be controlled through New Source Review regulations.
 The Lowest Achievable Emission Rate (LAER) requirement for non-attainment areas will be replaced by Best Available Control Technology (BACT) for maintenance areas.
 Offsets and net air quality benefit will also be required.